Window Treatments for Home Staging

 Monotone color scheme bedroomThe window treatments in this monotone bedroom show how hard and soft window treatments complement each other.

-Hard window treatments are made from a variety of different products, like plastic, metal or wood.
-This group includes blinds, shutters, screens, even specialty glass that is frosted or stained.
+Hard window treatments are made from a variety of different products; plastic, metal or wood.
+This includes blinds, shutters, screens, even specialty glass that may be frosted or stained.
 Hard and soft window treatments can be used alone or together to complement each other.

-If you have a house for sale, this is the time to update the look of your windows.
+If you're selling your home, you may want to update the look of your windows.

-Most buyers are looking for a "move-in-ready" house-- in spite of what you see on TV, there really are not that many fixer-upper type people out there.
+Most buyers are looking for a "move-in-ready" house-- in spite of what you see on TV, there really are not that many fixer-upper types out there.

-Remove outdated built-in valances and cornices, as they can look bulky and block natural light.
+Remove outdated built-in valances and cornices.
+Besides dating your home, they can look bulky and block natural light.

-Take down dark, heavy window treatments, like velvet or brocade draperies.
-Heavy drapes can make a room look and feel dark, stuffy, or too formal.
+Take down dark, heavy window treatments like velvet or brocade draperies.
+Heavy drapes can make a room look and feel dark, stuffy and too formal.

 Remove worn or outdated venetian blinds and cheap roller shades.